 There is a tremendous amount of imprecision in our language, and this can lead to controversy when it comes to sorting out the details of things.
 To make things worse, in many cases the imprecision has grown over the generations as meanings of words have shifted, while still retaining their historical significance.
 This is especially true in regard to words having to do with sexual intimacy.
 Some of the accusations hurled at Dimitri are “cheating”, “open marriage”, “not a true polygamist”, etc. But those insults are not words that we find in either the Bible or our civil codes.
 Rather than using these terms, it would be more helpful to actually name the sin, or the crime, that was committed.

-Of course the big two are usually adultery and fornication.
+Of course, the big two are usually adultery and fornication.
 So, was it adultery?
 My answer is, certainly not.
 Adultery can only happen when a married woman has sex with a man who is not her husband.
 That is the original, and best, definition of adultery (after all, it is the scriptural usage of the word), and as Joselyn was not married, then neither of them would be guilty of adultery.
 So, it must be fornication then?
 My answer is, not at all.
-Fornication (as used in the scriptures) is referring to prostitution, and since Dimitri probably didn’t even pay for the date (the tab was likely picked up by TLC), I think they are both safely clear on this charge as well.
+Fornication (as used in the scriptures) is referring to prostitution (and potentially other things – but that is a different post), and since Dimitri probably didn’t even pay for the date (the tab was likely picked up by TLC), I think they are both safely clear on this charge as well.
 I realize the meanings of these words have been changed by our modern society and that the strict scriptural usage of these words has largely been lost to us – but I’ve always been a – reject the philosophies of men mingled with the scriptures – kind of guy.
 I’ll do a separate, more detailed post at a later date about the scriptural usage of these terms.

 If you outright reject what I have said thus far as too repulsive to even consider, well, to each their own.
 I claim the privilege of living according to my own conscience, and allow you the same.
 If you are still considering things, then you may be asking, “Well it sure seems like something is wrong here, what is it then?”
 His first offense is simply that he violated the agreed order of things which he and Ashley had put in place.
 As Ashley has already put so well, he only has to answer to himself and to her about that.